wizzie-io/wizzie-io.github.io/pages/enricher/0.6.1/configuration/eql_syntax.md

 version: 0.6.1
 permalink: /enricher_0.6.1_eql_syntax.html
 toc: true
+serviceImage: enricher/logo.svg
 ---

-*Enrichment Query Language* (EQL) is a query language generated with [ANTLR](https://www.antlr.org/) that allows us define that streams and fields to use and join.
+*Enrichment Query Language* (EQL) is a query language generated with [ANTLR](https://www.antlr.org/){:target="_blank"} that allows us define that streams and fields to use and join.
 Before we look into details of the EQL, let's take a look at a few definitions of terms.

 |Term|Definition|
 |----------|----------|